andkorzh/LAVA_RGB-TO-PPU_LITE/README.md

 LAVA_RGB-TO-PPU_LITE
 This project converts the existing Lava RGB board into a fully functional and self-contained FPGA PPU chip that doesn't require the original RP2С02 PPU chip.
 It requires removing the comparators from the board and soldering several jumpers to enable the local PPU bus.

-The project contains 4 palettes.
-The palettes are switched by PALSEL0 pin 29 of the FPGA, and PALSEL1 by the "DATA" pad.
+The project contains 8 palettes.
+The palettes are switched by PALSEL0 pin 29 of the FPGA, PALSEL1 by the "DATA" pad, and PALSEL2 pin 16 of the FPGA.

-00 - Composite Direct;
+000 - Composite Direct;

-01 - Nintendulator NTSC;
+001 - Nintendulator NTSC;

-10 - FBX Magnum;
+010 - FBX Magnum;

-11 - Sony CXA;
+011 - Sony CXA;

+100 - PC-10

+101 - Wavebeam

+110 - PAL

+111 - Kitrinx (USA)

 Regions are switched by pins 20 and 21 of the FPGA.